-The A7's fastback shape has been one of its most striking elements since the model debuted in 2012.
-And while its beauty is subjective, our eyes find a lot to like.
-Though Audi may dub it a "sedan," the A7 is not one in the traditional sense due to its rear, power-operated hatch door.
-This offers easy access to a flat load floor with 24.5 cubic feet of space.
-The higher-performing S7 has its own front and rear bumper design, while the top-dog RS 7 offers a carbon-fiber splitter and diffusor.
+Ever since its debut in 2012, the A7's fastback shape has been a defining element.
+Sure, beauty is subjective, but most agree this is a fine-looking car from virtually any angle.
+Audi calls it a "sedan," but a rear power-operated hatch makes it a hatchback.
+It offers easy access to the cargo area with its 24.5 cubic feet of space.
+Models are visually distinguished through exterior styling, with the higher-performing S7 boasting its own front and rear bumper design, and the almighty RS 7 featuring a carbon-fiber splitter and diffusor.
 All models include a sunroof and electric rear spoiler.

-The 2016 Audi A7 luxury car has a Manufacturer's Suggested Retail Price (MSRP) starting at $69,225 for a base model with the supercharged V6 engine.
-An Audi A7 diesel hatchback is slightly more at $71,325.
-Moving up the chain, the performance-tuned 2016 S7 begins at $83,825, and the voracious Audi RS 7 starts at $109,825.
-Options on any of these models can lift prices by several thousands.
-At its starting price, the 2016 A7 is a few thousand above the Mercedes-Benz CLS-Class 4-door coupe and several thousand below the BMW 640i Gran Coupe.
+The Manufacturer’s Suggested Retail Price (MSRP) for a base 2018 Audi A7 starts just below $71,000; add $3,000 for the Competition package.
+The higher-performance S7 starts right around $81,000.
+If that's not enough, the Audi RS 7 starts at about $112,000, and the uber RS 7 Performance will run you north of $130,500.
+Note that's all before adding options; start checking those boxes and the price escalates quickly.
+The 2018 A7 splits the difference between the CLS-Class 4-door coupe on the low end and the BMW 640i Gran Coupe on the high end.
 Before buying, be sure to check the KBB.com Fair Purchase Price to see what others are paying for their new A7.
 The A7's residual value has traditionally held up better than those of its Mercedes and BMW rivals.